SvenDo11/mpi-converter/other/Instructions.md

    Please try to change all four MPI send/recv instructions into non-blocking ones.

 7. Test the result by running:
-   `make`
+   `make all`
    `make run`

 8. Should the programm not compile, or deliver the wrong result, try to fix the issue manually.

-9. You may optionally repeat steps 1 to 8 with one of your own MPI programs.
+9. You may optionally repeat steps 1 to 8 with _exercise2_ or one of your own MPI programs.

 10. If all instructions are replaced and the program passes the test, or if you can not fix the issues, please continue with the survey, you can find [here](https://www.soscisurvey.de/MPIplugin2023/)\*

 Thank you for taking the time.